IBM/cloud-operators/docs/user-guide.md

 Updated at:            2019-07-02T02:13:15Z
 ```

-in the example above, there are two instances with the same name.
+In the example above, there are two instances with the same name.
 To identify
 which one to use, you may look at the plan, which might be different, or the creation date.
 Let's assume you want to use the first instance; then, simply copy the ID value into the
 `ibmcloud.ibm.com/instanceId` annotation.
 The resource definition for this example is then: